Chart Color Schemes

 Seddon - Kingsville displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Seddon-Kingsville's dwelling structure, as per the latest Census evaluation, consisted of 65.1% houses and 34.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Melbourne metropolitan area's 49.7% houses and 50.3% other dwellings.
-Home ownership in Seddon-Kingsville stood at 22.2%, similar to Melbourne metro, with the remaining dwellings either mortgaged (38.7%) or rented (39.1%).
-The median monthly mortgage repayment in the area was $2,500, above Melbourne metro's average of $2,100.
-The median weekly rent figure was recorded at $414, compared to Melbourne metro's $376.
-Nationally, Seddon-Kingsville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Seddon - Kingsville's dwelling structure, as per the latest Census, consisted of 65.1% houses and 34.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 49.7% houses and 50.3% other dwellings.
+Home ownership in Seddon - Kingsville was 22.2%, similar to Melbourne metro's level.
+The remaining dwellings were either mortgaged (38.7%) or rented (39.1%).
+The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,100 and the national average of $1,863.
+The median weekly rent figure for Seddon - Kingsville was $414, above Melbourne metro's $376 and the national average of $375.

 Frequently Asked Questions - Housing